mganderson/markov_bot/README.md

 > client_secret=YOUR_CLIENT_SECRET_GOES_HERE

-Then, enter your account info for the user account you want the bot to post as in TEMPLATEpraw.ini:
+Then, enter your account info for the user account you want the bot to post as in TEMPLATEpraw.ini.
+This must be the same account as the owner of the app:

 > password=YOUR_PASSWORD_GOES_HERE

 > username=YOUR_USERNAME_GOES_HERE

-Pick a unique a descriptive string for user_agent:
+Pick a unique string for the user_agent.
+It can be arbitrary or descriptive - e.g. Mega Bot XL v1:

 > user_agent=YOUR_USERAGENT_GOES_HERE